mattermost/docs/source/install/self-managed-changelog.md

 #### Boards

 #### Calls
  - Added new message threads with emoji reactions and at-mentions to Calls.
-After joining a call, expand the widget to the window mode and then click the comment button to access the real-time message thread in the right-hand sidebar.
+After joining a call, expand the widget to the window mode and then select the comment button to access the real-time message thread in the right-hand sidebar.

 ### Improvements